top of page

 Symptoms of Miscarriage

-Pain and bleeding are the most common symptoms of a miscarriage; however, they differ from woman to woman and can occur at any time after a missed period.
-The amount of pain and bleeding varies and is more likely to increase when the pregnancy is further along.
+Bleeding and pain are the most common symptoms of a miscarriage; however, the symptoms differ from person to person and can occur at any time after a missed period.
+The amount of bleeding and pain varies and is more likely to increase when the pregnancy is further along (in number of weeks).

-Bleeding is often noticed when going to the toilet as a staining of pink, brown or red blood loss on the toilet paper.
-The bleeding can range from brown vaginal discharge or light pink spotting to bright red and heavy bleeding with or without clots.
-Some women experience very heavy bleeding which may require hospitalisation.
+Bleeding is often noticed when going to the toilet as a staining of brown, pink or red blood loss on the toilet paper.
+The bleeding can range from brown vaginal discharge or light pink spotting, to bright red and heavy bleeding with or without clots.
+Some people experience very heavy bleeding, a situation that may require hospitalisation.

 Bleeding